Our presence in Korea

 But Arthur D. Little even went a step further.
 In 1911, when the company he had founded had already built up 25 years of innovation management expertise, he opened the first research lab for General Motors on GM’s premises.
 He was not aware at that point that with the contract for outsourcing parts of research for GM, he had invented a new business model for his firm – and the industry.

-For more then 130 years, the Arthur D. Little name has been synonymous with technological ingenuity and innovative thinking.
+For more than 130 years, the Arthur D. Little name has been synonymous with technological ingenuity and innovative thinking.

 Arthur D. Little’s management consulting services were traditionally sought after not only by corporations but also by state bodies, federal agencies and governments worldwide.
 Its project work focused on corporate finance, environmental risk, information management, operations, strategy and organization, technology and innovation, and a host of other services to maintain the competitiveness of its clients.